robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-14/2/Activities/07_Docker_Compose/Solved/README.md

-## Solution Guide: Deploying and Testing a Container Set
+## Deploying and Testing a Container Set

 This activity required students to use Docker-Compose to deploy a container set and confirm functionality.